NEWS / UPDATES

 Nido, Matinloc, and North Matinloc Production Area

 Meanwhile, Philodrill continues to have production from three smaller producing fields.
-Last year, the Nido, Matinloc and North Matinloc Fields produced a combined volume of 135,510 barrels, as against the 112,560 barrels forecast full-year production for 2016.
+Last year, the Nido, Matinloc and North Matinloc Fields produced a combined volume of about 125,760 barrels, as against the 135,500 barrels full-year production for 2016.
 Pilipinas Shell continues to be the exclusive buyer of the crude mix.

 Other Petroleum UpdatesProjects

-The Company takes this opportunity to acknowledge the DOE for its continued support and to all the members of the various service contract consortia for their active participation in our projects, particularly in these difficult times.
+Philodrill takes this opportunity to acknowledge the DOE for its continued support and all the members of the various service contract consortia for their active participation in its projects.